pantheon-systems/documentation/source/content/guides/wordpress-pantheon/03-migrate-existing-wp-site.md

 You will need to manually migrate your site to Pantheon when any of the following apply:

-- **Large WordPress Site:** WordPress site exceeds 500MB.
+- **The WordPress site is large:** WordPress site exceeds 500MB.

-- **Preserve Git History:** You'd like to preserve your site's existing Git commit history.
+- **Git history must be preserved:** You'd like to preserve your site's existing Git commit history.

 - You use [WordPress Site Networks](/migrate-wordpress-site-networks)

-- **Plugin install unavailable on existing WordPress site:** For example, if your existing site is hosted on WordPress.com, you'll be unable to install the Pantheon Migrations plugin.
+- **Plugin installs are unavailable on the existing WordPress site:** For example, if your existing site is hosted on WordPress.com, you'll be unable to install the Pantheon Migrations plugin.

-- **Local WordPress Site:** If your WordPress site is only on your local machine and not yet live.
+- **The WordPress site is local:** If your WordPress site is only on your local machine and not yet live.

-- **Debug Failed Migration:** It can be helpful to migrate your code, database, and files separately to help debug edge-cases that are not supported through guided migration.
+- **You want to debug failed migrations:** It can be helpful to migrate your code, database, and files separately to help debug edge-cases that are not supported through guided migration.

 - **You use Composer:** Please contact our [Professional Services Migration team](https://pantheon.io/professional-services/website-migrations?docs=) for help.